genai-impact/ecologits/docs/methodology/llm_inference.md

 * We do not account for the local electricity generation (private power plants) specific to the data center.
 * We do not account for the overhead of the cloud provider for internal services like backing up or monitoring.

-The data on water consumption of during the microchips' fabrication is not transparent, which makes the estimation for embodied water cost not as reliable as we would like it do be.
 The water consumption for the production of electricity varies widely by regions, and you could consider checking out our [enviornmental impact simulator](https://huggingface.co/spaces/genai-impact/ecologits-calculator) to find out about regional differences.

 ### On impact factors